-The Arabs are one of the world's largest and most rapidly growing ethnic groups.
-They are divided into thousands of groups, based on their particular Muslim sect, Arabic dialect, and regional setting.
-They may be tall or short, dark or fair-haired, fair or dark skinned.
-They live in mountains, in valleys, in deserts, on seacoasts, and in villages or cities.
+Arabs are among the world's largest and most rapidly growing ethnic groups.
+They are divided into thousands of groups, based on their Muslim sect, Arabic dialect and regional setting.
+They live in mountains, in valleys, in deserts, on seacoasts and in villages or cities.

 In the seventh and eleventh centuries, Arabs invaded North Africa, causing many tribes and nomadic groups to be displaced.
 To some extent, these invasions also absorbed communities of black farmers, Jewish artists, and Berber refugees.
 As a result, many different Arab groups now exist throughout North Africa.